Ancient grains have been a trending whole food staple promoted since the mid-90's.

 indicated by archaeological evidence, that occurred about 10,000 or more

-Humans before this period were hunter-gatherers living a more nomadic lifestyle in small populations.
+Humans before this period were hunter-gatherers living a more nomadic lifestyle in small bands or tribes.
 The development of plant-based crop cultivation, as well as animal domestication, is what largely encouraged a sedentary lifestyle and the expansion of human society.

 Quality ancient grains come from species that have been less influenced by selective breeding, a process utilized to "selectively develop" certain phenotype characteristics by inbreeding plants to maximize desirable traits such as yield.

 Ancient grains traditionally used by ancient civilizations are often viewed to be hardier species and, although they are less suited for mass production, are thought to offer greater nutritional value than common types most frequently grown, predominantly corn, rice, durum, and bread wheat.

 Ancient grains can be grouped into three main categories: major cereals, minor cereals, and pseudocereals.

 On this page, we take a brief look at the top ancient "gluten-free" pseudocereals and minor grains, their origins, nutritional attributes, qualities, uses, and how to prepare when grains are on the menu.

 Gluten, a type of protein found in common cereals like wheat, barley, and rye, is not well tolerated by those with gluten sensitivities or celiac disease.
 As we mentioned, it is also present in the other top ancient grain wheat varieties like spelt, kamut, farro, emmer, einkorn, and freekeh. (*)